Grants

 Application Process

 Once the application process closes, our five focus teams review the applications.
 The teams will reach out to you as they narrow down the applications.
-Site visits will be conducted for the final three in each focus area.
+Site visits will be conducted for the finalists in each focus area.

-The five finalists – one from each focus area – will be announced in September.
+The finalists from each focus area will be announced in August.

 All stages of the grant review process are conducted entirely by current members of Impact100 Greater Sacramento.